aasgit/lede-buildwrapper/README.md

 # DESCRIPTION

-A wrapper script to facilitate LEDE builds for my Linksys WRT 3200 ACM.
+A wrapper script to facilitate LEDE builds for my Linksys WRT3200ACM.
 The opkg list and the configuration files were created with [lede userpkgs](https://github.com/aasgit/lede-userpkgs)

 ## DISCLAIMER

 Although I personally use this script regularly to automate builds for my WRT3200ACM, this script has not been tested throughly yet (especially: no other arch was ever tested/considered) and, anyway, its functionality might break pretty easily because of differences between LEDE versions.
 It is meant as both personal use and an itch to scratch.
-You are better of learning how to create your own 'sysupgrade.bin' image for your router.
+You are better off learning how to create your own 'sysupgrade.bin' image for your router.
 Read about it [here.](https://lede-project.org/docs/user-guide/imagebuilder)

 ## LICENSE